Travelling With A Drone

 Always Bring Extra Parts And Accessories

 Regardless of how careful you are in storing your drone, accidents can still happen.
 You might crash your drone and damage one or some of its parts like its propellers.
 You might also want to bring extra batteries.
-High end UAVs can stay in flight for up to 30 minutes, some extending up to an hour or so.
+High-end UAVs can stay in flight for up to 30 minutes, some extending up to an hour or so.
 Unfortunately, many inexpensive UAVs only have a flight time of less than 10 minutes.
 As such, you will definitely want to bring extra batteries.
-You may want to consider bringing a recharging solution as well.
+You may want to consider bringing a recharging solution as well, like a portable power bank.

 Flying a drone in a foreign country can be a great way to document one’s adventures.
 However, since you’re flying in ‘unknown territory’ it’s best to go fully prepared.